trilitech/tezos-developer-docs/docs/unity/managing-tokens.md

 title: Managing tokens
 authors: Tim McMackin
 last_update:
-  date: 11 January 2024
+  date: 12 November 2024
 ---

-The SDK's built-in contract is compatible with the [FA2 token standard](/architecture/tokens/FA2), which means that you can use a single smart contract to manage any number of types of tokens, including:
+Tezos supports a variety of types of tokens, including:

 - Fungible tokens, which are collections of interchangeable tokens with a quantity that you define.
 Fungible tokens can be quantifiable commodities like in-game currency, fuel, ammunition, or energy, or they can be identical items with a limited quantity.